-Many people who suffer from eczema, or atopic dermatitis, a genetic skin condition that usually causes dry, red itchy skin also have food and environmental allergies.
+Have ever asked yourself, can allergies cause eczema?
+If you have, this is definitely the post for you.
+Also known as atopic dermatitis, this genetic skin condition usually causes dry, red itchy skin.
 It can be controversial as to whether the skin condition or the allergies make the other worse, however, either can increase inflammation in the body triggering the other.
 There can be a benefit to allergy testing– especially in people with eczema.

 What Types of Allergies Could Be Causing My Eczema?